visto9259/.github-laminas/CONTRIBUTING.md

 If you want to propose a new component/package, create a RFC in the [Technical Steering Committee](https://github.com/laminas/technical-steering-committee) repository via a new issue report.

+## Release Branches

+Before you start making contributions to a repository, whether it is a code or documentation change, it is important to understand how release branches are organized such that you choose the appropriate starting point for your contribution.

+Each repository uses _release branches_ named after the minor release series they represent; e.g., "2.11.x", "3.1.x", "0.2.x", etc.
+Each branch is under a "security window", and can and will receive security updates as long as the minimum supported version of PHP in that branch is still supported by php.net.
+Generally speaking, the default branch is targeting the next minor or major version, and does not yet have releases against it; it represents new features or changes to the package.
+The release branch with the next most recent release series is the one for the currently active release, and will receive bugfixes and security fixes, but no new features.
+Since each component has its own lifecycle, the number and names of releases branches will vary from component to component.

+For example, assuming the current release is 1.5.0,
+- the next patch release is 1.5.1,
+- the next minor is 1.6.0 and,
+- the next major is 2.0.0,
+- the current release branch will be `1.5.x`,
+- the next minor branch will be `1.6.x`, and
+- the next major branch will be `2.0.x`
+- the default branch could be `1.6.x` or `2.0.x`

+You need to pick the target branch for your contribution based on the following criteria:
+* Documentation improvement: Current release branch 1.5.x
+* Bugfix: Current release branch 1.5.x
+* QA improvement (additional tests, CS fixes, etc.) that does not change code
+  behavior: Next minor 1.6.x
+* New feature, or refactor of existing code: Next minor 1.6.x
+* Backwards incompatible features and refactoring: Next major 2.0.x

 ## RUNNING TESTS

+> [!NOTE]
+> Generally speaking, PHPUnit is used to run test cases.

 To run tests: